 Lake Shawnee, 3137 E. 29th St., and Perry State Park, 16 miles northeast at 5441 Westlake Rd. in Qzawkie, offer water sports and other outdoor recreation.

-ShoppingWest Ridge Mall, 1 mile south of I-70 on Wanamaker Road between 17th and 21st streets, features Burlington Coat Factory, Dillard's, JCPenney and Sears.
+ShoppingWest Ridge Mall, 1 mile south of I-70 on Wanamaker Road between 17th and 21st streets, features Burlington Coat Factory, Dillard's and JCPenney.

 Things to Do Brown V. Board of Education National Historic Site